Dheeraj768/DevOpsAssignment/README.md

 # DevOpsAssignment
-This is for Devops Assignment given by Wipro for Comcast client \n There are still few  modifications left.. wait for it.....
+This is for Devops Assignment given by Wipro for Comcast client.
+There are still few  modifications left.. wait for it.....